 We have implemented proactive measures to mitigate harm of workers in the value chain.
-As part of the onboarding process of new suppliers we perform a high-level pre-screening, followed by direct suppliers engagement via our Code of Supply and assessments.
+As part of the onboarding process of new suppliers we perform a annual target 2024 % of strategic suppliers that signed the Code of Supply >90% 89.4% % of strategic suppliers that signed the Code of Supply and received a desktop assessment 54.7% % of strategic suppliers that signed the Code of Supply and received an on-site assessment 31.7% high-level pre-screening, followed by direct suppliers engagement via our Code of Supply and assessments.
 We oblige our strategic suppliers to sign the Code of Supply, followed by a desktop assessment and on-site assessment based on our self-assessment checklist.
 Strategic suppliers are suppliers with an annual purchase volume of more than €1 million (in the reporting year).
 The assessments carried out with suppliers have not revealed any material violations of human rights.
 In case of violations, the business relation with the supplier will be reconsidered.